 - 1. Dress professionally.
 When you look professional, you act it....but be sure your clothes are comfortable and you feel good about the way you look. - 2.
 Be on time.
 If you feel rushed or start late, it sets you up to feel frazzled.
-Get a good night's sleep the night before.

-- 3. Be honest.
+Get a good night's sleep the night before. - 3.
+Be honest.
 If you do not know an answer, say "I don't know."
 Faculty interviewing you will know the difference.
 If it is a question about you or your wanting to be a pharmacist, have something to say.
 Smile.
 Be cheerful and positive. - 4.
-Look people in the eye. - 5.
-Relax.
-This day will be very hectic and, by the end, you will feel drained.
-You will participate in group problem solving, be interviewed by faculty and students, and have an information session on the financial aid, technology and our history. - 6.
+Look people in the eye.

+- 6. Relax.
+This day will be busy, but hopefully fun and informative!
+We want to get to know you, and we want you to get to know us. - 6.
 Ask questions.
 This day will also include a tour of our facilities and an opportunity for you to ask questions of students, faculty, and our staff.
 Good luck!